-Hiring is one of a firm’s most important decisions.
-When an employer fills a vacancy with one of its own workers (through promotion or lateral transfer), it forgoes the opportunity to fill the position with a new hire from outside the firm.
-Although both internal and external hiring methods are used, firms frequently have a bias favoring insiders.
-Internal and external hires differ in observable characteristics (such as skill levels), as do the employers making each type of hiring decision.
+When an employer fills a vacancy with one of its own workers (through promotion or horizontal transfer), it forgoes the opportunity to fill the position with a new hire from outside the firm.
+Although firms use both internal and external hiring methods, they frequently favor insiders.
+Internal and external hires differ in observable characteristics (such as skill levels), as do the employers making the hiring decisions.
 Understanding those differences helps employers design and manage hiring policies that are appropriate for their organizations.

-Internal hiring has low downside risk because there is little uncertainty about productivity.
+Internal hiring has low downside risk because there is little uncertainty about productivity, so a disastrous hire is unlikely.

-As a smaller pool of competitors means that effort is more likely to be rewarded with promotions, internal hiring creates strong incentives for workers.
+Internal hiring gives workers strong incentives because a smaller pool of competitors means that effort is more likely to be rewarded with promotion.

-Internal hiring encourages the development of specialized knowledge and skills because workers anticipate long careers with the firm.
+Internal hiring encourages workers (who anticipate long careers with the firm) to develop specialized knowledge and skills.

 A firm can productively reallocate its workforce across job levels through internal hiring.